edaptible/odessey/README.md

 # README

-A WebApp for student activity code for PeakChallenges
+A WebApp for student activity code for StudentChallenges

 kids login
 do activities